DataDog/hiring-engineers/answers.md

 If you can find a way to get data in, you can use it in all kinds of interesting ways.
 You could even track the availability of your favorite ice creams at the convenient store down the street so you wouldn't have to walk there and find they are out!
-Now to figure out how to automatically count ice creams from a web cam mounted in the store...
+Now to figure out how to automatically count ice creams from a web cam mounted in the store.